 A reliable book on the machine learning theory, approaching problems from a theoretical rather than applied perspective.
 I would recommend this as a second book/course on machine learning, once the basics are understood.

 Deep Learning – Goodfellow, Bengio and Courville

 A wonderful balance of intuition and theory that the field has been lacking.
 Begins with the nuts and bolts of feedforward networks, and then goes into depth on the state of the art in model regularization, optimization, and various model classes and architectures.
-Not a light read, but highy recommended for an aspiring practitioner.
+Filled with useful tips and tricks for implementing models.

 The Signal and the Noise — Nate Silver